 The future of the Wild Flower Garden now lies with the Friends of the Wild Flower Garden.
 The memorial which would mean most to the man who gave so much of this time, his devotion and his money to the development of the Wild Flower Garden as a sanctuary and an educational project for Minneapolis is its continuance.
 Two or three years of neglect because of insufficient maintenance and the garden would be an overgrown mass of weeds, its significance lost, the labor of year destroyed.
 The challenge now lies with us.”
 [Vol. 6 no. 3, Summer 1958]

 When George Luxton (Gardening editor of the Minneapolis Tribune) died she wrote this letter to the editor:

 “The Friends of the Wild Flower Garden is one of the many groups which will sadly miss George Luxton.
 He was one of the best friends the garden had from its inception.
 He came there often himself and whenever he wrote appreciatively of it in his column an influx of visitors followed, I doubt whether any single person has been more influential in bringing this unique garden to the attention of nature lovers, not only in the Twin Cities area but from many other states, as well as far away lands.
 When spring comes again and once more we are walking along the woodland paths of this charming area, many of us will be thinking of the man who was the friend of all gardens and this one in particular.”
 Vol. 11 No. 1, Jan.
 1963

-Reference: Minutes of The Board of Directors and other documents of the Friends of the Wild Flower Garden, Inc.; Newberry Library, Minneapolis Tribune, Togetherweserved.
+Reference: Minutes of The Board of Directors and other documents of the Friends of the Wild Flower Garden, Inc.; Newberry Library; Minneapolis Tribune; Togetherweserved; Obit from Chicago Tribune, June 17, 1980.
 Text by Gary Bebeau.